department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/undergraduate-graduate-programs.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Undergraduate and Graduate Degrees | Veterans Affairs
+title: Undergraduate And Graduate Degrees
-heading: Undergraduate and Graduate Degrees
+heading: Undergraduate and graduate degrees
-display_title: Undergraduate and Graduate Degrees
+display_title: Undergraduate and graduate degrees
 description: Find out if you can use GI Bill benefits for college as a Veteran, service member, or qualified dependent.
 Learn about payment rates for undergraduate and graduate degree courses at institutions of higher learning.
 keywords: gi bill college, veteran college
 plainlanguage: 11-29-16 certified in compliance with the Plain Writing Act